Tropical cocktails: Highland Tiki

 While rum is the spirit most associated with tropical “tiki” drinks, Scotch has a lot to offer the genre.
-Scotch’s scarcity among the early canon of sunset-hued libations, first popularized in the 1930s, is due more to its post-Prohibition regard as a spirit of status than to any failing as a fine complement to fruit or Polynesian flavors.
-In fact, Scotch whiskey is so ideal as a foundation for palm-inspired coolers that Trader Vic himself used Dewar’s 12-year as the premiere ingredient in the signature cocktail of his restaurant’s London location when it opened in 1963.
+Scotch’s scarcity among the early canon of sunset-hued cocktails, first popularized in the 1930s, is due more to its post-Prohibition regard as a spirit of status than to any failing as a fine complement to fruit or Polynesian flavors.
+In fact, Scotch whiskey is so ideal as a foundation for palm-inspired coolers that Trader Vic himself used Dewar’s 12-year-old as the premiere ingredient in the signature cocktail of his restaurant’s London location when it opened in 1963.
 As one of the founders of modern tiki culture, Trader Vic knew that Scotch wasn’t just a fine partner for tropical cocktails, it was an elevation.
-Here, then, are several elevated takes on classics enjoyed wherever warm tradewinds are felt, even if only in the heart.
+Here, then, are several elevated takes on classics enjoyed wherever warm tradewinds are felt, even if only in the heart

 Appearing in 1930, the original Blood & Sand cocktail was named for Rudolph Valentino’s bullfighting film of the same name and utilized blood orange juice, Cherry Heering, Vermouth and Scotch.
 Our take swaps out the Heering for Creme de Cassis (we like Lejay’s, produced in France since 1841) and allows for standard OJ because the blood orange variety isn’t always in great supply.